Trusted WordPress tutorials, when you need them most.

 Embedding a Twitter feed in a WordPress blog using shortcode

-The block will now show your Twitter feed, and can simply publish or update the blog post to make the tweets live on your website.
+The block will now show your X/Twitter feed, and can simply publish or update the blog post to make the tweets live on your website.
 Any time you tweet something, Smash Balloon will update this feed automatically.

 Method 3.
 Embed Tweets in WordPress Using Twitter Publish (Customizable)